 After a hearty breakfast, you pick up your lunch pack, fill enough water bottles to last you at least 6 hours and set off down the road, leaving your luggage to be transported to your next overnight stop.

 One of the locals will hike with you, mainly because it is impossible to mark the route, and the dunes are forever changing so a route description is also useless (we love the dunes so welcome any excuse to spend a day there!).
-You leave the road after about half a kilometre, turning through a security gate onto private property and entering another world.
+You leave the road after about 2km, turning through a security gate onto private property and entering another world.
 Peace and tranquility take over as you walk through the bush, enjoying the birdsong in the coastal thicket on either side of you.

 The track leads you to the dunes of the Oyster Bay Dune Bypass System, also referred to as the Sand River by the locals.

 The dunefield is mobilised by wind and water.
 The prevailing westerly shapes the dunes, which slope gradually up in front of you and then drop steeply.
 Your challenge is whether to slide down or traverse!
 Remember to look across the countryside to the mountains in the north, the beautiful Baviaanskloof mountain range, and look around you for evidence of ancient cultures – a feature of the dunefield is the KhoiSan middens with artefacts like pot shards and shells.

-The day’s hiking finishes at the Dune Ridge Country House, situated on a private nature reserve.
+The day’s hiking finishes at the Dune Ridge Country House, situated on a private conservation reserve.
 You will enjoy a well deserved drink around the swimming pool, before you find your room for the night.